 Building capacity enables us to collectively make more informed decisions towards a common objective of achieving strong sustainability performance alongside financial returns.
-The Sustainability team plays an important role in ensuring that key stakeholders, such as Firm leadership, investment professionals, Investor Solutions, and portfolio company management, are provided with training, engagement, and capacity building on relevant sustainability issues.
-Selected recent examples of capacity building related to climate change have included:
+The Sustainability team plays an important role in ensuring that key stakeholders, such as Actis leadership, investment professionals, Investor Solutions, and portfolio company management, are provided with training, engagement, and capacity building on relevant sustainability issues.
+Guidance materials are developed in-house by the Sustainability Team, as well as sharing external good practice sources.
+These are collated onto our best practices portal, accessible to our portfolio companies.